LesFerch/WinSetView/README.md

 The **Sort by** option applies to any view.
 Use the *Columns* button to select up to four properties to sort by.
 A plus sign indicates ascending order and a minus sign indicates descending order.
 By default, items will be sorted *ascending* by *Name*.

+## Folder Types

+In Windows, there are five major folder types that most users are familiar with:

+**General Items\
+Documents\
+Pictures\
+Music\
+Videos**

+Any folder (or tree of folders) can be set to one of these folder types using Explorer's **Customize this folder...** menu and the view settings for a particular folder type can be updated from the currently viewed folder by using Explorer's **Apply to Folders** button.
+More information on these options is in the *Background* section later in this document.

+In the Windows 10 *FolderTypes* registry key, there are actually **56** different folder types, of which **38** have view and column heading settings that can be edited by WinSetView.
+Ten of these folder types do not appear to affect anything useful or visible in Explorer, leaving **28** folder types that are shown in WinSetView.

+Note: The file **FolderTypes.txt** file contains the list of all 38 of the editable folder types, but I have commented out 10 of those.
+If you see a reason why one or more of the commented out entries should be enabled for editing in WinSetView, please let me know.

 ## Folder Type List

-Below the *Global* section are settings for each Explorer folder type.
-See the **Folder Types** section below for more information about the different folder types.
+Below the *Global* section in WinSetView are settings for each Explorer folder type.
+See below for more information about the different folder types.

 To the left of each folder type is a checkbox that is normally checked.
 If the box is unchecked, no settings will be changed for that folder type.
 That is, it will retain it's Windows default settings.